confusedcatgirl/Battle-For-Atlas-Unpacked/README.md

 That being said, it seems like there are file remnants of the switch edition.

+WARNING: The while repo takes up around 32 Gigabytes of total Data.
+Please ensure that you have at least 60 GB available on your harddrive.

 ## Todo

 - Upload remaining Files in Onward